bandaanusree/is-5600-week-04/README.md

 6. Modern web APIs typically allow for filtering of data as well.
 Let's add a `tag` query parameter to our endpoint, so we can filter out specific products.
 For example, if we wanted to filter out all products that have the tag `electronics`, we would use the following query: `?tag=electronics`.
 On your own, update the `api.js` and `products.js` files to handle this query parameter.
 You can use the `limit` and `offset` query parameters as a reference.
 You should use `Array.filter` in the `Products.list()` method to filter the products based on the tag.

-7. Next, let's add the ability to fetch a single product.
-The route should look something like `/products/oZPSX_mQ3xI`.
-First let's add the route to the `app.js` file.
-We will use the `:id` parameter to capture the product id.
-We will then pass this parameter to the `api.getProduct` method.

 ```js
 // app.js